ced4rtree/daedalus/README.md

 This is a copy of Luke Smith's build, with a couple extra things like opacity using a compositor, and calling ufetch.

-Optional dependencies include a compositor like xcompmgr or picom for opacity in the terminal, and ufetch (renamed fetch on my system, as well as located in my /bin directory, so you'll need to do that as well for that to work, or mess with the config a little bit)
+Optional dependencies include a compositor like xcompmgr or picom for opacity in the terminal, and ufetch (renamed fetch on my system)

 ### vim

-My .vimrc includes support for relative line numbers, window splitting to the right rather than below, search highlighting, shellcheck, system clipboard copying, autocompletion, and 4 wide tabs.
+My .vimrc includes support for relative line numbers, window splitting to the right rather than below, search highlighting, shellcheck, vim command autocompletion, and 4 wide tabs.

+The init.vim (for use with neovim) includes syntax completion, better highlighting, and all the features contained in the standard .vimrc

 ## Important